n-harley/chakra-ontology/README.md

 #### Common Hierarchical Abstract Knowledge Representation of Anything

 An upper ontology for for capturing complex multiple-hierarchcial systems of entities.
+A JSON-LD encoding can be found [here](https://n-harley.github.io/chakra-ontology/json-ld-encoding.json).
+A Jupyter notebook exploring the ontology can be found [here](https://nbviewer.jupyter.org/github/n-harley/chakra-ontology/blob/main/explorer.ipynb).
+The classes and properties of the ontology are described below.

 |Prefix | Namespace |
 | ---: | :--- |